Drugs in the mail

 Data retrieved from Pennsylvania’s Uniform Crime Reporting System indicates a substantial reduction in arrests for marijuana possession charges since the city’s progressive move.
 In the first four months of 2014, law enforcement officials arrested 982 people in Philadelphia County for possession of marijuana; whereas, the first four months of 2019 only involved 132 arrests, an 87 percent reduction in arrests.

 Legal and collateral consequences remain for marijuana arrests and convictions, however.
-Consulting an experienced criminal defense attorney can help to minimize and even eliminate those penalties.
+Consulting an experienced Philadelphia criminal defense attorney can help to minimize and even eliminate those penalties.

 The Decriminalization Progresses